sdberhane/sdberhane/README.md

-- Hi, my name is Selassie Berhane.
-I'm a junior at the University of Pennsylvania studying computer science and economics.
-I'm interested in software engineering and quantitative development.
+- Hi, my name is Selassie Berhane!
+Reach me at sdberhane@gmail.com
-- You can reach me at sberhane@seas.upenn.edu

 <!---
 sdberhane/sdberhane is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.